-Code the histology when only one histologic type is identified.
-Rule H1 Note 1: Use Table 2 to code histology.
-New terms and synonyms are included in Table 2 and coding errors may occur if the table is not used.
-Note 2: When the histology is not listed in Table 2, use the ICD-O and all updates.
-Note 3: Submit a question to Ask a SEER Registrar when the histology code is not found in Table 2, ICD-O, or all updates.
-Rule H2 Code the invasive histology when there are invasive and in situ components.
-Rule H3 Code the histologic type when the diagnosis is regressing melanoma and a histologic type.
+Kule III Code the histology when only one histologic type is identified.
+Note 1: Use Table 2 to code histology.
+New terms and synonyms are included in Table 2 and coding errors may occur if the table

+- is not used.

+Note 2: When the histology is not listed in Table 2, use the ICD-O and all updates. - Note 3: When the histology includes the term regressing or regression, continue through the rules. - Note 4: When the histology includes the term lentigo maligna melanoma, continue through the rules. - Note 5: Submit a question to Ask a SEER Registrar when the histology code is not found in Table 2, ICD-O, or all updates. - Rule H2 Code the invasive histology when there are invasive and in situ components.

+Code the histology when only one histologic true is identified

+- Rule H3 Code the histologic type when the diagnosis is regressing melanoma and a histologic type.

 Example: The lesion has evidence of regressing melanoma, nodular melanoma type.
-Code 8721/3 (Nodular melanoma).
-Rule H4 Code 8723/3 (Malignant melanoma, regressing) when the diagnosis is regressing melanoma.
+Code 8721/3 (Nodular melanoma). - Rule H4 Code 8723/3 (Malignant melanoma, regressing) when the diagnosis is regressing melanoma.
 Example 1: Malignant melanoma with regression.
 Code 8723 malignant melanoma, regressing.
 Example 2: Malignant melanoma with features of regression.
-Code 8720/3 melanoma NOS.
-Rule H5 Code the histologic type when the diagnosis is lentigo maligna melanoma and a histologic type.
+Code 8720/3 melanoma NOS. - Rule H5 Code the histologic type when the diagnosis is lentigo maligna melanoma and a histologic type.

 Example: The diagnosis is lentigo maligna melanoma with desmoplastic melanoma, right arm.
-Code desmoplastic melanoma, 8745/3.
-Rule H6 Code 8742/3 (Lentigo maligna melanoma) when the diagnosis is lentigo maligna melanoma with no other histologic types.
-Rule H7 Code the subtype/variant when there is a NOS and a single subtype/variant of that NOS. • Melanoma NOS 8720 and a subtype/variant of melanoma
+Code desmoplastic melanoma, 8745/3. - Rule H6 Code 8742/3 (Lentigo maligna melanoma) when the diagnosis is lentigo maligna melanoma with no other histologic types. - Rule H7 Code the subtype/variant when there is a NOS and a single subtype/variant of that NOS. - Melanoma NOS 8720 and a subtype/variant of melanoma